If you’re freelancing, hopefully you’re not working for free.

 Plus, the project management tool will help you keep track of who needs to send you a 1099-NEC (and any contractors you may need to send a 1099-NEC to!).

-From business development to client management to helping freelancers get paid on time and get back to what it is that they do best.
+From sales pipeline opportunities to client management to helping freelancers get paid on time and get back to what it is that they do best.
 Join the Hectic community now, and together we can change the future of work.

-Visit Hecticapp.com now to see what we’re all about, and remember your first client on the platform is always free.
+Visit Hecticapp.com now to see what we’re all about..